Book a luxury suite to the next Los Angeles Rams game!

 However, by the early 1990s the team’s play had dropped off and the fan base began to pull away from the franchise.
 The decision was made to uproot the Rams and move them to St. Louis, MO.
 Things began to take shape as key players entered the fold.
 Isaac Bruce and Orlando Pace made a big impact.
 An unlikely starter for the Rams, Kurt Warner took over for the injured Trent Green in 1999 and the team really took off.
 Between Warner under center, Marshall Faulk lined up in the backfield, Isaac Bruce and Torry Holt at wide receiver, the Rams obliterated their opponents on their way to the Super Bowl, where they would defeat the Tennessee Titans by a score of 23-16 to capture their first Lombardi Trophy.
 Upset two seasons later in the Super Bowl by the New England Patriots 20-17, the Rams lost their chance to become champions again.
 They have not made a Super Bowl appearance since and, in fact, have only made the postseason twice more since then.

-McVay’s youth should help him with his team, comprised of mostly younger players.
-2016 1st overall draft pick Jared Goff is ready to become the full time starter at quarterback.
-His offensive weapons include wide receivers Tavon Austin and free agent acquisition Robert Woods.
+McVay’s youth has helped him connect with his very young team.
+2016 1st overall draft pick Jared Goff, ready to be the full time starter at quarterback, had a great 2017 season and is looking to improve further in 2018.
+His offensive weapons include wide receivers Pharoh Cooper (who is huge on special teams), Cooper Kupp, Robert Woods, and Brandin Cooks, who joins the team from New England.
 Big time running back Todd Gurley presents a huge threat from the backfield.

-This young Rams team is looking to make a name for themselves and turn some heads in the league this year.
+This young Rams team has made a name for themselves and turned many heads in the league last year.
 While drawing inspiration from their youthful enthusiasm and exciting new surroundings, these players look the emulate legends of past teams to bring this team back to prominence.
 Among the greatest to ever suite up for the Rams are, these players Eric Dickerson, Marshall Faulk, Deacon Jones, Kurt Warner, Isaac Bruce, Jack Youngblood, Orlando Pace, Torry Holt, and Merlin Olson.
 Click here to learn more about the Los Angeles Rams history.